ghyferri/creative_coding/README.md

 ![](https://img.shields.io/badge/Tools-Git-informational?style=flat&logo=Git&color=F05032)
 ![](https://img.shields.io/badge/Tools-GitHub-informational?style=flat&logo=GitHub&color=181717)

-## 🔭 The scope
-- My old projects
-- Restaurant Recommendation App (React-Native)
-- Mobile + Desktop Spotify Clone (Working on it soon...)
-- My next blog
-- My CSS skill

-## 🌱 I'm currently learning

-- 📱 React Native
+## :hammer_and_wrench: Requirements
+- Phillips Hue lights
+- Hue Bridge
+- 2 buttons
-- Firebase
+- Raspberry Pi
-- React Context API
-- Styled Components
+- HDMI Cable

--
+- Pin Cable

+## 🌱 Install and run

+To install and run the project, follow these steps:

+Download or clone the project locally

+Install node.js in the project

+> npm install

+Run the project

+> npm run dev

+## 📝 Related posts

+- [How to install Raspberry PI] (https://github.com/meeplemaker/idl4-cc-rpi-install)

-- 💬 If you have any question/feedback, please do not hesitate to reach out to us!
+💬 If you have any question/feedback, please do not hesitate to reach out to us!